-The Enrollment Management and Retention Council shall be co-chaired by the Dean of Enrollment Management and the Vice President of Instruction.
-The Council shall consist of Dean of Student from both campuses, Director of Marketing and Recruiting, Admissions representative, Associate Deans, Director of Counseling and Advising, an Adult Education representative, Faculty from each academic division and campus.
+The Enrollment Management and Retention Council shall be co-chaired by the Vice President of Enrollment Management and the Vice President of Instruction.
+The Council shall consist of Dean of Student from both campuses, Admissions representative, Associate Deans, District Director of Advising, Retention, & Student Success, an Adult Education representative, and Faculty from each academic division and campus.